torresbrandon/java-bootcamp-2016/README.md

 #####Practice:#####

+Note that you don't need to create real database connections, [just mock it](https://en.wikipedia.org/wiki/Mock_object) (create a simulation of them).

 1. Create a singleton example for a database connection.
 2. Create a abstract factory example for diferent type of SQL connections.
-See [this](http://www.tutorialspoint.com/design_pattern/abstract_factory_pattern.htm) example
+See [this](http://www.tutorialspoint.com/design_pattern/abstract_factory_pattern.htm) example.
 3. Create a proxy example for database accesor clases.
 4. Create a builder example for database connection.